lpoulain/CHAOS/README.md

 #### Bootloader

 The initial bootloader was initially hand-written.
-But it started to show its limits beyond a certain point, so I decided to switch to GRUB instead of writing my own 2-stage bootloader.
+But it started to show its limits beyond a certain point, so I decided to switch to GRUB Legacy then GRUB 2 instead of writing my own 2-stage bootloader.
 The switch to GRUB allowed the following:

 - Load a larger kernel: beyond a certain size, just reading from the floppy started to get unreliable
 - Use a filesystem (instead of storing the kernel at a precise location on the disk).
 The current chaos.img is a FAT12 floppy disk image
 - Use an ELF binary with symbols.
 This allows to run commands such as addr2line or objdump for better debugging
+- The switch from GRUB to GRUB 2 allowed to boot in graphic mode (something which is easy in a custom bootloader but harder with GRUB Legacy)

 The initial bootloader is still in the boot directory, even if it's not used anymore.